nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/105-sorting-algorithms/102-insertion-sort.md

 # Insertion Sort

-Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
-It's much less efficient on large lists than more advanced algorithms like quicksort, heapsort, or merge sort.
-Still, it provides several advantages such as it's easy to understand the algorithm, it performs well with small lists or lists that are already partially sorted and it can sort the list as it receives it.
-The algorithm iterates, consuming one input element each repetition and growing a sorted output list.
-At each iteration, it removes one element from the input data, finds the location it belongs within the sorted list and inserts it there.
-It repeats until no input elements remain.
+## Overview
+- **Type**: A simple, intuitive sorting algorithm.
+- **Mechanism**: Builds the final sorted array or list incrementally, one item at a time.

+## How It Works
+1. **Iteration**: The algorithm iterates through the input elements.
+2. **Sorting Process**:
+   - In each iteration, it selects one element from the unsorted part.
+   - Finds the correct position for this element within the already sorted section.
+   - Inserts the element in its proper place.
+3. **Completion**: This process continues until there are no more unsorted elements.

+## Efficiency
+- **Comparison to Advanced Algorithms**: Less efficient than more complex algorithms (like quicksort, heapsort, or merge sort) for large lists.
+- **Optimal Conditions**: Performs best with small or partially sorted lists.

+## Advantages
+- **Simplicity**: Easy to understand and implement.
+- **Adaptive**: Efficient for data sets that are already substantially sorted.
+- **Online Sorting**: Capable of sorting a list as it receives it, making it useful in scenarios where data is continuously added.

+## Characteristics
+- **Stability**: Maintains the relative order of equal elements, making it a stable sort.
+- **In-Place**: Requires only a constant amount of additional memory space.

+## Use Cases
+- **Suitability**: Ideal for small data sets, or when simplicity is a priority over efficiency.
+Also useful when data is received in a stream and must be sorted on the fly.